 Note: The app-home servlet init parameter can be set as an absolute path or as a path relative to the solvent-apps directory.

-There are six types of cruds available on the Solvent platform.
+There are six types of executables available on the Solvent platform.
 Below you'll find a detailed explanation of all of them.

-ScriptExecutor cruds have a number of native objects available to scripts.
+ScriptExecutor executables have a number of native objects available to scripts.

 Solvent supports html templating via the Velocity engine.
 Templates are a type of ScriptExecutor.
 Templates support a number platform parameters:

-These parameters can be set globally at the engine level or individually on a template crud.
+These parameters can be set globally at the engine level or individually on a template executable.

-DataStatement crud type is responsible for supporting all sql based database interactions.
+DataStatement executable type is responsible for supporting all sql based database interactions.
 It is what would be used for doing C.R.U.D operations in a web application.
-The DataStatement crud type is a vastly superior approach for doing C.R.U.D than existing approaches including ORM.
+The DataStatement executable type is a vastly superior approach for doing C.R.U.D than existing approaches including ORM.
 DataStatements facilitate ease of use that exceeds that of the ORM approach while effortlessly granting a developer the full power of SQL.

 DataStatements are not only the easiest way to do C.R.U.D operations, they are also robust and support safe database interactions.
 Some points of note about DataStatements include: